maffeidardis/finalAP/README.md

 ## Introduction
 The goal was to take picutres from each client connected to a server, that hosts a webserver.
 Then, show the picture of all conecteds clients in this website.

-There are some Python dependencies, which can be installed using the following command:

 ## Setup

 To run this project, follow this: